-Tax Benefits: Additional payments required to compensate Mr. Smith if payments made under the employment agreement result
+Tax Benefits: Additional payments required to compensate Mr. Smith if payments made under the employment agreement

-1986, as amended
+Code of 1986, as amended

-If Mr. Smith's employment with us were terminated as a result of his death or disability, he would receive six months of severance pay, a pro rata portion of his target bonus for the year in which the termination occurred and 12 months acceleration of outstanding stock options and restricted stock awards.
-Pursuant to his employment agreement, Mr. Smith has agreed not to engage in specified competitive activity for a period of one year after the termination of his employment with us.
+If Mr. Smith's employment with us were terminated as a result of his death or disability, he or his estate and/or beneficiaries would receive six months of severance pay, a pro rata portion of his target bonus for the year in which the termination occurred and 12 months acceleration of outstanding stock options and restricted stock awards.

+Pursuant to his employment agreement, Mr. Smith has agreed not to engage in specified competitive activities for a period of one year after the termination of his employment with us.